TeknooSoftware/space-app/README.md

     * `verify`:        Download dependencies via Composer and verify space installation.
 * **Installations**:
     * `install`:       To install all PHP vendors for Space, thanks to Composer, without dev libraries, build Symfony app and warmup caches.
     * `dev-install`:   To install all PHP vendors for Space, thanks to Composer, including dev libraries.
+    * `update`:        Install and update all dependencies according to composer configuration without dev libraries, build Symfony app and warmup caches.
+      Set the env var DEPENDENCIES to lowest to download lowest vendors versions instead of lasts versions.
-    * `update`:        Install and update all dependencies according to composer configuration Set the env var DEPENDENCIES to lowest to download lowest vendors versions instead of lasts versions.
+    * `dev-update`:    Install and update all dependencies according to composer configuration, including dev libraries.
+      Set the env var DEPENDENCIES to lowest to download lowest vendors versions instead of lasts versions.
     * `config`:        To set values in env file to configure Space.
 * **Docker**:
     * `build`:         To build docker images to run locally Space on Docker.